-While setting up www.sewportobello.com in 2012 Elizabeth Spring concurrently supported various third sector initiatives with their fundraising and development.
+While setting up www.sewportobello.com in 2013 Elizabeth Spring concurrently supported various third sector initiatives with their fundraising and development.

-She consulted and worked with the other local service providers across the adult social care sector and developed a methodology to evidence the cost savings created by early intervention and support.
+Until the end of 2011 Elizabeth was CEO of Elders Voice in NW London www.eldersvoice.org.uk.
+She won all the tenders for which she applied there, raising grants and winning tenders ranging from £3,000 to £960,000.
+She consulted and worked with other local service providers across the adult social care sector to develop a methodology to evidence the cost savings created by early intervention and support.

-She has a twenty year history of consistently successful development, partnership work and creative high value fundraising across the sector.
+This followed on from a twenty year history of consistently successful development, partnership work and creative high value fundraising across the sector.

-Her publication for carers,
+Her handbook for carers

 Her articles on attitudinal change, reflect national debates on good practice.

 "In the light of the current economic challenges they face I have introduced stepped charges for smaller charities & arts organisations - please feel free to get in touch."